 Developers: get environmental advice on your planning proposals

-Get advice on planning applications and applications for nationally significant infrastructure projects.
+How construction and transport developers can get advice on planning applications and nationally significant infrastructure projects.

-You must consult the agencies before you apply for planning permission (the ‘pre-application stage’) for:
+You must consult the relevant environmental agency before you apply for planning permission (the ‘pre-application stage’) on:

-- nationally significant infrastructure projects, like motorways or power stations
+- nationally significant infrastructure projects like motorways, power stations or offshore wind turbines

 Consult Natural England